Mala1180/PPS-22-satify/doc/report/5-implementation.md

 My idea was to exploit the functional programming, so I defined the `Tseitin` object as a singleton that contains the algorithm's phases and exposing only the `tseitin` method as the entry point of the algorithm.
-In order to increase the readability of the code, I named methods as the algorithm's phases obtaining a code that is quite self-explanatory.
+To increase the readability of the code, I named methods as the algorithm's phases obtaining a code that is quite self-explanatory.

 ```scala